For all the best things to do in Port Douglas, I’ve rounded up my favourite activities to help you plan your trip.

 Best On Land

-There’s a good handful of walking tracks in and around Port Douglas, but this is the only one actually on the peninsular.
-It offers a range of perks, like a beach walk, bush walk & banging views, so it’s the most popular local hike and well-attended by residents.
+There’s a good handful of walking tracks in and around Port Douglas, but this is the only one actually in town.
+It offers a range of perks from the beach to bush with banging views, so it’s the most popular local hike and well-attended by residents.

 If you time it right, you can also reach Rex Smeal Park at the end in time for sunset before heading for dinner at one of Port’s pukka restaurants.